BBK-PiJ-2014-66/exercises/day09/README.md

 ## 1.4 Deletion of elements (*)
-* Implementedi (see above).
+* Implemented (see above).
 Not trivial.
 Trees require some bookeeping!

 ## 1.5 Balancing a tree (**)
 * This is interesting could not see how to do it.
 So asked Google and the answer